Insights / Q2 2026

 Local admin on the engineering workstation is the master key to your PLC

-Critical Microsoft vulnerabilities doubled last year.
-The dominant attack vector — privilege escalation — is also the cheapest one to neutralize.
-Removing local admin rights mitigates roughly three out of four of those critical vulnerabilities before any patch is even deployed.
+On Windows, the dominant attack vector — privilege escalation — is also the cheapest one to neutralize.
+Removing local admin rights on engineering workstations mitigates the majority of critical Windows vulnerabilities before any patch is even deployed.

 02 / Architecture